hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 13

-* [Car rating dataset](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_13_Data.csv) includes 1,728 records with six features attributes: buying, maint, doors, persons, lug_boot, and safety.
+* The car rating [dataset](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_13_Data.csv) includes 1,728 records with six features attributes: buying, maint, doors, persons, lug_boot, and safety.

    - Depending on the class feature, cluster the data using K-Means algorithm and then test the results using the following methods DBSCAN and Hierarchical.
 (Use the One-Hot method to digitize the required features.)